Find out which countries are welcoming US tourists back – KION546

 Monaco

-UPDATE: US jet-setters can visit the Mediterranean city-state if they are fully vaccinated.
-No testing required.
+UPDATE: US jet-setters can visit the Mediterranean city-state without a test if they are fully vaccinated.
+Otherwise, testing is required.
 Embassy of Monaco.

 Montenegro

-Note: UPDATE: This upscale British island in the Eastern Caribbean is open only to the fully vaccinated.
-Testing and quarantine requirements are in place.
-US Embassy | Anguilla International Travelers.
-UPDATE: This independent nation in the eastern Caribbean, known for sheltered bays and historical sites, is open.
-Testing required.
-Quarantine requirements differ based on vaccination status.
-US Embassy | Antigua and Barbuda government website.